kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/Connectors/_index.md

 }
 ```

 The `lucille-core` module contains a number of commonly used connectors.
 Additional connectors with a large number of dependencies are provided as optional plugin modules.
+For a catalogue of all built-in connectors, see the [Connectors Reference]({{< relref "docs/reference/connectors" >}}).

 ## Common Configuration Parameters